eleev/uicollectionview-layouts-kit/README.md

 In your view controller you need to provide a valid reference to the `UIViewController` from `Storyboard`/`Nib` file where you overriden the default layout class.

-For cases when you need to tell your custom layout what class is going to delegate the layout handling:
+For cases when you need to tell your custom layout what class is going to delegate the layout handling, use the following code:
 ```swift
 ...
 if let layout = collectionView?.collectionViewLayout as?
 PinterestLayout {